 In 1924 Marguerite Cleenewerck de Crayencour (Yourcenar, her nom de plume, is a quasi-anagram of Crayencour), a young and rich Belgian woman in her early twenties, imbibed with classical literature, visited Villa Adriana with her father.
-She almost immediately decided to write a biography of Emperor Hadrian in the form of an epistolary novel mainly based on letters written by Antinous, the young lover of the emperor.
+She almost immediately decided to write a biography of Emperor Hadrian in the form of an epistolary novel mainly based on fictional letters written by Antinous, the young lover of the Emperor.

 Eventually she was not satisfied with her initial draft and abandoned it in 1929.
 She resumed work on the book several times between 1934 and 1937.
 In 1939 the manuscript was left behind in Europe when she moved to the United States to escape WWII.
 She settled in Maine and she taught French literature and art history to earn her living.
-She became an America citizen in 1947.
+She became an American citizen in 1947.

 Memoirs of Hadrian was published in 1951 and it granted Yourcenar immediate and lasting celebrity, which in 1980 led her to be the first woman elected to Académie Française, the highest authority on the French language.
 In a detailed Bibliographical Note, Yourcenar clearly stated the sources she utilized for her work, the episodes/personages of the novel which are certain, those which are likely and those which are entirely fictional.

-The letter to Marcus Aurelius appears to be written from Villa Adriana, only in the last page the scene moves to the villa of Baiae near Naples, where the emperor died in 138.
+The letter to Marcus Aurelius appears to be written from Villa Adriana, only in the last page the scene moves to the villa of Baiae near Naples, where the Emperor died in 138.